theprantadutta/pinpoint/conversation_context.md

    - Sync screen in settings for user control
 4. Improved bottom navigation UI/UX by replacing StylishBottomBar with custom Material Design implementation
 5. Created detailed implementation plans for the Notes and Todo screens
+6. **Completed comprehensive visual enhancements across all screens with glassmorphism effects and gradient backgrounds**
+7. **Overhauled the note creation system with improved UI/UX and fixed todo note creation issues**

 ## Recent Improvements